phudekar/ui-testing/README.md

 ### 2. Single Component Tests:

 By definition UI components are supposed to be individual building blocks of your applications.
 These should encapsulate all the logic necessary to render and behave in isolation of other components.
 If you are using writing Pure components, that means that their behavior is predication and depends only on the properties passed to them, then we can render that component in our test environment without the boilerplate code of rest of the application.
 Then we can test all kind of use case by changing the properties of this component.
-You can use testing frameworks [Testing Library](https://testing-library.com/) or [Enzyme](https://enzymejs.github.io/enzyme/) which work with `react-dom` to test individual component.
+You can use testing frameworks like [Testing Library](https://testing-library.com/) or [Enzyme](https://enzymejs.github.io/enzyme/) which work with virtual dom to test individual component.

 `src/game/Block.test.ts`is a good example of testing a single component without any other application context.